-As balmy spring gives way to mellow sunshine which intensifies into glaring, hot white; schools declare summer holidays.
+As the balmy spring gives way to mellow sunshine which intensifies into glaring sunlight, white schools declare summer holidays.
 Summer vacations, as a child, was full of wild possibilities and hinted at a languorous albeit productive time with my legs up.

 Every summer vacation started with trips to my maternal grandmother’s house for as far back as I can remember.
 It was a time when trains would always be late, weary with its load of passengers and its own snail-like pace.
 My brother and I were given a window seat each to keep us occupied and we would gape at the rushing landscape on our way from Kolkata to Hyderabad.

 There were many we befriended on the train, promising to be in touch and never heard of again.
 That was all the time we had with those people.
 When whimsical memories travel down memory lane, those people remain faceless and soundless but I do remember the sliced cucumber they offered me on a hot summer’s day or a boiled egg with a smile.

 My brother and I would spend the last few hours, before the train wheezed its way into the station, with our faces stuck to the hot window bars of the train.
 My grandparents would always be at the bustling station with smiles, waiting to receive us.